 - Acute abdomen in abdominal trauma (bowel perforation, spleen, liver rupture)

-- Neurovascular injury : increased rectal tone, perianal paresthesia, compromise of lower limbs
+- Neurovascular injury : decreased rectal tone, perianal paresthesia, compromise of lower limbs

 - Axial and long bone injuries

-- CT (in stabilised patients): detailed imaging (fractures, deformities) and the exclusion of further injuries (tissue, ligaments, intra-abdominal organs)
+- CT (in stabilized patients): detailed imaging (fractures, deformities) and the exclusion of further injuries (tissue, ligaments, intra-abdominal organs)

 - Angiography: diagnostic and therapeutic of vascular injury and active hemorrhage (e.g., superior gluteal artery)